graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 -   Outputting additional information specific to the benchmark (in Teardown).

 The methods take as input one or more State objects.
 The parameter to the
-\@State annotation defines the “Level”, which determines when and how often they will be called:
+@Setup and @Teardown annotations defines the “Level”, which determines when and how often they will be called:

--   \@Setup(Level.Trial). = called once per Trial, i.e., Setup before any of the
+-   @Setup(Level.Trial). = called once per Trial, i.e., Setup before any of the
     warmup and benchmark iterations, and Teardown after all iterations have been completed.

--   \@Setup(Level.Iteration) = called once per iteration.
+-   @Setup(Level.Iteration) = called once per iteration.

--   \@Setup(Level.Invocation) = called before every call to each Benchmark method.
+-   @Setup(Level.Invocation) = called before every call to each Benchmark method.
 Warning: this can only be used with sufficiently long-running Benchmark functions, since timing will be interrupted for each invocation.
     This is commonly used in combination with Single Shot or Sample Time